uknowwho/offline-telescope/README.md

-# Telescope Scheduling using Mixed Linear Programming
+## Telescope Scheduling using Mixed Linear Programming
-This code was developed in ```Python 3.7.15```.
-It is advised to use the same version when using this code.
+This code was developed in ```Python 3.9.2```.
+It is advised to use the same version when using this repository.
+The file ```MLP.py``` contains the Mixed Linear Program that can solve instances of the offline "Telescope Scheduling" problem.
+For more information see the document header in ```MLP.py```.
 To obtain all the results as found in the accompanied paper, please run the bash script ```experiments.sh```.
 This will also install all the required packages/dependencies to run the MLP.